Senior Teaching Fellow in Journalism

 My role is to teach students the production skills and journalistic understanding they need to create factual television and digital media.

 I began teaching in the school part-time in 2011 and became a full-time member of the team in 2015.
 I lead practical sessions in TV news production, documentary making and digital journalism on the Journalism degree programme.
 I recently designed and developed our new Journalism Practice modules that ensure the students skills and knowledge match current industry practice.
 On these modules, I teach second years how to produce journalism for social media, create interactive webpages, make videos for mobile devices, live blog with WordPress and use SnapChat and Instagram to tell stories.
 I have also created and now teach Camera and Editing for Journalists, a module that provides first years with the technical skills they need to complete future practical assignments.
-In the third year, I draw upon my experiences with the BBC to teach documentary production skills such as fly-on-the-wall camera work and fixed-rig filming.
+In the third year, I draw upon my experiences with the BBC to teach documentary production skills such as fly-on-the-wall camera work, creating shooting scripts and advanced post-production techniques.

 Before teaching full-time, I worked as a producer and video journalist with BBC television.
 During my 13 years with the world’s leading public service broadcaster, I had a variety of editorial and production roles across a wide range of news, sports and documentary programmes.
 In 2012 I won a European award (CIRCOM) for best sports programme for producing Yorkshire Olympic Dreams.
 Another highlight was filming, producing and directing a behind-the-scenes documentary called “Jessica Ennis: Golden Girl” for BBC Sport.
 Other programmes I have worked on include Helicopter Heroes, Look North, Inside Out, Late Kick-Off and the Super League Show.
 I have also contributed to Newsnight, BBC News and Panorama.